Should You Buy an Older Mobile Home and Remodel It?

 Hiring a third-party inspector with experience in mobile and manufactured homes is vital.

 Do not buy an older mobile home without having it inspected by a licensed inspector.
-It’s absolutely worth a couple hundred dollars!
+It’s absolutely worth a couple of hundred dollars!

 Factoring in all the Expenses